japhero/ObsidianMain/Areas/Projects/Robot arm.md

 #returning the center value
 ```
 The median is the center value of a sorted list of numbers.
 In this function we first make a
-[[functions#.deepcopy() |deepcopy()]] of the list sort the list numericaly then calculate the center by rounding half of the length of the list and then return that value.
+[[Functions and Operators#.deepcopy()|deepcopy()]] of the list sort the list numericaly then calculate the center by rounding half of the length of the list and then return that value.

 Step by step
 ```